-Where the bedrock base of any significant permanent pool or controlling rockbar within Wongawilli Creek or Sandy Creeks are impacted from subsidence and where there is limited ability for these fractures to seal naturally they will be sealed with an appropriate and approved cementitious (or alternative) grout.
+Where the bedrock base of any significant permanent pool or controlling rockbar within Wongawilli Creek or Donalds Castle Creek is impacted from subsidence and where there is limited ability for these fractures to seal naturally they will be sealed with an appropriate and approved cementitious (or alternative) grout.
 Grouting will be focused where fractures result in diversion of flow from pools or through the controlling rockbar.
 Significant success has been achieved in the remediation of the Georges River where four West Cliff longwalls directly mined under the river and pool water level loss was observed (BHP Billiton Illawarra Coal, 2006).

-A number of grouts are available for use including cement with various additives.
-These grouts can be used with or without fillers such as clean sand.
+Grouts can be used with or without fillers such as clean sand.
 Grouts can be mixed on-site and injected into a fracture network or placed by hand.
-Hand-placed and injection grouting of large fractures were successfully implemented in the Georges River near Appin.